Larenatos/text-phasmophobia/README.md

-This project is made for a programming course in Aalto University.

 The goal is to create a puzzle game in text form so run in a console and the player enters commands to it.
 My project is supposed be a simplified version of Phasmophobia that can be played in this format.